 And, there's always the chance your 3-bet will cause all the players to fold pre-flop.
 Then you get the pot early on in the hand.
 However, remember that you should really only do this with a strong hand.
 You're still in a pretty disadvantaged spot overall.

 It's also possible to bluff from this position, of course.
 But because of your early position, these need to be really strong bluffs.
 No hesitating!
 If you're scared, it means you're not ready to bluff as a small blind.
-Build your confidence and try it again in the next few months.
+Build your confidence and try it again after lots of practice.
+Your small blind strategy will only get stronger as you add to your skills toolbelt over time.